danielsaidi/PrintingKit/README.md

 ## Getting started

-The [online documentation][Documentation] has a [getting started][Getting-Started] guide that helps you get started with PrintingKit.

-For instance, to print a PDF in SwiftUI, just do this:
+To print a PDF document in the main bundle in SwiftUI, just do this:

 ```swift
 struct MyView: View {